oneapi-src/oneDNN/doc/naming_conventions.md

 Naming Conventions {#dev_guide_conventions}
 ===========================================

-The DNNL documentation relies on a set of standard naming conventions for variables.
+oneDNN documentation relies on a set of standard naming conventions for variables.
 This section describes these conventions.

 ## Variable (Tensor) Names